SDA-SE/sda-dropwizard-commons/docs/server-hibernate.md

 - db migration using [Flyway](https://flywaydb.org/),
 - a health check for the database connection

-`sda-commons-server-hibernate` ships with `org.postgresql:postgresql:42.1.1` and `org.flywaydb:flyway-core:4.2.0` at compile scope.
+`sda-commons-server-hibernate` ships with `org.postgresql:postgresql`, `org.flywaydb:flyway-core`
+and `org.flywaydb:flyway-database-postgresql` at compile scope.

 ## Usage